 Charles Loundermon, Will Barnes, Betty Peterson, Robert Marin, Peg Boarman and Jerry Coalgate (not pictured)

 Clean County Commission Programs:

-Good Neighbor Environment Grant - Matching grant awards up to $500 are available each fall to neighborhood associations or committees.
+Good Neighbor Environment Grant (Fall 2013 Application) - Matching grant awards up to $500 are available each fall to neighborhood associations or committees.
 The purpose of this grant is to enhance the sense of community and sustainability of our neighborhoods through the development and accomplishment of an environmentally sustainable landscape beautification project.
 2012 Winners are:

 - Brandon Woods Garden Club